 To truly make a difference in creating a sustainable food system, it’s critical to take a proactive approach and thoroughly scrutinize your supply chain.
 By identifying areas of waste and promoting green practices, you can become an instrumental force in promoting sustainability and fostering a better future for our planet.

-This includes partnering with the right suppliers to improve efficiency, such as by reducing transportation distances or optimizing inventory management.
+This includes partnering with the right suppliers to improve efficiency by reducing transportation distances or optimizing inventory management.

 2. Upgrade to energy-efficient equipment